AaltoSciComp/linux-shell/content/cli_utiltities.rst

  ls -lH >> current_dir_ls.txt

+ # create a few dummy files
+ echo 'a b c' > file1
+ echo 'x y z' > file2

  # join two files into one
  cat file1 file2 > file3

- # join file1 and 2 lines one by one using : as a delimiter
- paste -d : file1 file2 > file4

 # go through file1 and replace spaces with a new line mark, then output to file2
+ tr -s ' ' '\n' < file1 > file4
- tr -s ' ' '\n' < file1 > file5
+ tr -s ' ' '\n' < file2 > file5
  # -or- in more readable format
  cat file1 | tr -s ' ' '\n' > file5

+ # join file1 and 2 lines one by one using : as a delimiter
+ paste -d : file4 file5 > file6

  # get rid of output, 'null' is a special device
  command > /dev/null